travlr-archived/CodeDepot/README.rst

 This paper is currently in its first draft and is itself an open source project for inspired persons to contribute their ideas to.
 Eventually it will reach a 1.0 status at which point it will have the appearance more of a specification than of merely a white paper.
-At this point I encourage you to envision the possiblities of a collaborative effort to change the current paradigm surrounding the production, consumption and usage of software.
+At this point I encourage you to envision the possibilities of a collaborative effort to change the current paradigm surrounding the production, consumption and usage of software.
 You are encouraged to join this effort to modernize the entire software ecosystem via open source software.
 Please become a contributing member of the CodeDepot Community.